top of page

 Paliton Beach - Best Beach For Sunset Drinks

 One of the most famous beaches in Siquijor, and therefore busy, is Paliton Beach.
 Known for its stunning sunsets, silky smooth white sand, turquoise blue shallow water and row of bars selling rum and cokes or fresh coconuts.
-This beach is a must visit at sunset while on Siquijor, located only a 5 minute drive from the main town of San Juan.
+This beach is a must visit at sunset while on Siquijor, located only a 5 minute drive from the main town of San Juan it is definitely a top thing to do on Siquijor.
 Location 📌

 Paliton Beach - Top Things To Do In Siquijor